Toby-Sharman/codeacademy/module-1/readme.md

 ```

 ## Exercise 8
-In exercise 6 you describe the code using the hashtag symbol
+In exercise 6 you describe the code using the hashtag symbol meaning it only shows up on the code

 ```

-#
+#Hello World

 ```